How do you turn authentication into a tool to boost conversion and increase mobile engagement?

-The need for authentication
+The need for mobile authentication

 But this isn’t just a problem for regulated businesses.
 Any business that wants to protect its customers’ data and meet GDPR requirements needs at least two-factor authentication.
-The biggest worry that these businesses have is authentication creating friction, standing in the way of engagement and ultimately leading to customers walking away.
+The biggest worry these businesses have is authentication creating friction, standing in the way of engagement and ultimately leading to customers walking away.

 The attention economy

-Consumers have flocked to the ease, convenience and immediacy of mobile, and so have businesses looking to win new customers, gain their attention and persuade them to buy.
+Consumers have flocked to the ease, convenience, and immediacy of mobile, and so have businesses looking to win new customers, gain their attention and persuade them to buy.
 This has created the “attention economy”, where information is no longer scarce—but attention is in short supply.
 Streaming services have said that their competitors are not other streaming services, but video games and sleep.
 Today, the app goldrush is pretty much over.

-Make onboarding abandonment temporary
+Make app onboarding abandonment temporary

 Boost engagement with simple access

-Turn engagement into action
+Turn engagement into profitable action

-Build mutual trust
+Establish mutual trust

 Step 1: Make onboarding abandonment temporary

-Persuading potential customers to become customers is difficult—and expensive.
-Around two thirds of consumers have abandoned applications for financial service products, and an estimated €5bn is spent every year on consumers that abandon the sign-up process.
-The onboarding process is always going to be asking customers to input a lot of complicated information, and the use of mobile has made this worse.
-Even the biggest mobile screen doesn’t make switching between apps, copying and pasting very easy.
+Persuading potential customers to become customers is difficult and expensive.
+Signicat’s Battle to Onboard report shows that 68% of consumers abandoned the application process of a financial service product – meaning that financial service providers lost an estimated €5.7Bn (!) during the onboarding process.
+The onboarding process will always need a lot of detailed information from customers, and the use of mobile has made this worse.
+Even the biggest mobile screen doesn’t make switching between apps, copying and pasting easy.

 Step 2: Boost engagement with simple access

-Step 3: Turn engagement into action
+Step 3: Turn engagement into profitable action

-Step 4: Build mutual trust
+Step 4: Establish mutual trust